Raghava515/Raghava515/README.md

 # Hi there! 👋 I'm Arava Raghavendra

 ## 🚀 About Me
-I am a passionate **Java Developer** and **Aspiring Full-Stack Developer** with a strong foundation in **Java, Spring, Hibernate, HTML, CSS, JavaScript, and SQL**.
+I am a passionate **Full-Stack Developer** with a strong foundation in **Java, Spring, Hibernate, HTML, CSS, JavaScript, and SQL**.
 I have experience in building software solutions, working on machine learning projects, and contributing to web development.

 ## 👀 Interests
 - Full-Stack Development
-- Java & Backend Development
+- Backend & Database Management
 - Machine Learning & AI
 - Software Engineering
 - Open Source Contributions